7 Big Reasons for Cybersecurity Demand

-We hear so much about cyber security and about cyber security attacks that seem to happen almost weekly.
+We hear so much about cybersecurity and about cybersecurity attacks that seem to happen almost weekly.
 At no time in recent memory has any career field seemed to get so much attention and seemed to grow at such a fast pace.
-Many people looking to choose a career field are now starting to consider cyber security as a career option.
+Many people looking to choose a career field are now starting to consider cybersecurity as a career option.
 But is that a safe bet?
-Is cyber security really in demand, and if so, will it continue to be in the future?
+(I discuss if we’ll run out of cyber jobs in this article here.)
+Is cybersecurity really in demand, and if so, will it continue to be in the future?
 Let’s take a look.

 Read on as we take a look into why this career field is the place to be and why it will continue to stay that way.

 There are several factors in our modern society that are causing the demand for skilled cybersecurity professionals to rise.
 The first is the incredible number of hack-able devices now online.

 Factor #1: The number of people and devices online that can be hacked is increasing exponentially

 Not much more than a decade ago, Steve Jobs of Apple stood on a stage in California and showed the world the first iPhone.
 At that point, the word smartphone was not a part of our regular vocabulary.
 Since then, several billion people have started to carry around tens of billions of cell phones, tablets, e-readers, laptops and smart watches.
 All of these devices are online and have some level of personal data inside.
 Because they are online, they can be connected to, and hacked from anywhere.
 And we now keep our devices with us always.
 For a hacker or scam artist, they now have several billion more options for targeting.